Azure/aml-real-time-ai/notebooks/resnet50/README.md

 # Sample notebooks

-These notebooks will guide you through the process to train your model for deployment using Azure Machine Learning.

-Read the [docs](../docs) for help or email amlfpgafc@microsoft.com.
+Sample notebooks are available in the [Azure ML MachineLearningNotebooks](https://aka.ms/aml-notebooks) repo under the project-brainwave folder.